alphagov/design-system-team-docs/source/support/communicating-with-users/common-responses.html.md

 Point the user to the [GDS Request a thing] page.

+### Emails or queries for government or Downing Street

+We have no influence over government policy and are unable to redirect emails to anyone who does.

+Emails offering feedback or suggestions on government policy or politicians should be closed as spam.

 ## Latest release questions

 ### Browser support changes in GOV.UK Frontend v5